 In the Brahmavihara Practices of Buddhism, True Love is presented as having four qualities: kindness, compassion, sympathetic joy, and equanimity.
 Known as the Four Immeasurables or Divine Abodes, each of these "sublime qualities," flows from our Connection to the One Love.
 Each can be explored and developed in deep and lasting ways on the meditation cushion -- and the results will effect our thoughts, words, and actions in the course of our day to day lives as well.

 In some traditions, this becomes seven stages.
-We move from ourselves, to specific "loved ones", then friends, then neutral persons, then "enemies", then groupings of each, then move outward to encompass all beings.
-Although the traditional phrases used can be useful, I've also found it quite helpful to put the aspirations into my own words as well, especially when I focus on someone who I know well.
+We move from ourselves, to special "loved ones", then friends, then neutral persons, then "enemies."
+We then envision then groups of people in each of these categories.
+We then expand the focus outward to encompass all beings.
+Although the traditional phrases used can be useful, I've also found it quite helpful to put the aspirations into my own words as well.
+This is especially true when I focus on someone who I know well.
 (I try to keep it real as I radiate the invisible energy of love to them.
 LOL)

 These mental recitations are not the same as affirmations or self-hypnosis.
-Although a major part of one's attention is focused on the statements that articulate one's aspirations, some attention is also focused on what actually occurs in one's body and emotions.
+Although part of one's attention is focused on the statements that articulate one's aspirations, some attention is also focused on what else occurs in one's body and emotions.
 Although feelings of the goodwill may immediately emerge, when we turn our focus to more challenging relationships, they may not!

 Yet, in the cultivation of True Love, our willingness to be present for the more troublesome feelings and resistances that emerge is important.
 Relaxing to hold them with some degree of gentle kindness is a means, in itself, of cultivating an Open Heart.
 In the teachings of Pema Chodron the message is loud and clear: we must first cultivate unconditional friendliness toward our own challenging emotions before we can fully experience an open mind and open heart towards towards others.